HIS STORY

 Despite Adams’ individual successes in business, and finding his way at court, the trading post was not the pot of gold that the EIC had imagined.
 A mixture of poor logistics (inbound ships from England were infrequent,) poor product selection (wool was not much needed in Japan, and during peacetime, neither was English weaponry,) poor quality management (a fortune was squandered on entertainment,) and poor business judgment (huge sums of money were wasted on the forlorn hope of obtaining direct access to the Chinese market,) meant that the EIC factors were always in dire economic straits.

 It was previously thought that William Adams was buried within his Yokosuka fief, Hemi, but excavation of another supposed grave site at Hirado took place in the summer of 2017, with funding provided by the Founder and President of the William Adams Club Robin James Maynard MBE.
 A European-style grave was discovered and found to be one previously excavated in the 1930s.
 Only 5% of the skeleton survived due to the extremely harsh soil conditions, and the bones had been placed in a twentieth-century urn.
 These were mostly skull and leg fragments.
-Forensic analysis soon revealed that the ‘owner’ had been Caucasian (of north and western European origin;) male; middle-aged; and had probably died and been buried between 1590 and 1620.
+Forensic analysis soon revealed that the "owner" had been Caucasian (of north and west European origin), male, middle-aged, and had probably died and been buried between 1590 and 1620.
 Subsequent investigations at the site revealed that, amongst many other graves there, this was the only Western-style burial.
 The site (near the top of Sakigata Hill) was definitely not part of the ‘English cemetery’ in Hirado (nor the Dutch one.)
 Examination of historical records suggested the burial was almost certainly that of William Adams, and most unlikely to have been that of one of two other English sailors who died in Hirado at the relevant time, and whose place of burial was unknown.

 In December, 2020 the final forensic report was published in the globally-renowned scientific journal, Nature.
 The findings further revealed that, based on diet, the individual must have lived in Japan for at least ten years.
 This finding totally eliminated the possibility of the bones belonging to a visiting sailor, leading to the definitive conclusion that these were indeed the bones of William Adams.